-Hike through a beautifully scenic forest on the banks of a wide, clear-flowing river in Northeast Georgia.
-This adventure follows the Chattooga River Trail and Bartram Trail from Russell Bridge, explores an old abandoned homestead, and ends at the Chattooga's ultra-scenic river banks at Adeline Ford.
+Hike the Chattooga River Trail and Bartram Trail from Russell Bridge, exploring an old abandoned homestead, and ending at the Chattooga’s ultra-scenic river banks at Adeline Ford.

 The Chattooga River is simply breathtaking.
 The river runs a course from North Carolina to North Georgia, meandering through beautiful scenery, rushing whitewater rapids, and calm pools of crystal-clear water.
 Officially named a National Wild and Scenic River in the 1970s, it’s one of the South’s few wild, unaltered rivers, and it’s a popular destination for kayaking, rafting, and fishing.
 The river hosts many trails on its banks, including the Chattooga River Trail and a segment of the Bartram Trail, popular with hikers and backpackers in the river’s scenic, remote wilderness.

 The river collects in its headwaters near Whiteside Mountain in Highlands, NC before flowing south on the border between Georgia and South Carolina.
 In eastern Rabun County, the river crosses under Russell Bridge, flowing wide and serene.
 Downriver, north of its confluence with the Tallulah River, the river earns its ‘wild’ name, crashing and churning in legendary whitewater rapids, a stark contrast to its gentle flow further north.